2002 Venezuelan coup attempt: Carmona's interim presidency

 Carmona's appointment to cabinet positions of members of Opus Dei, the Catholic organization, and of members of what The New York Times called "a discredited conservative party" concerned many democratic members of the opposition coalition, and made many of them feel "they were being aced out of power by Carmona" reported the Times.
 The military members of the coalition were also displeased that Carmona did not consult them on military appointments.
 Carmona also named two naval officers, but no army officers, to the cabinet, bypassing Vásquez and instead naming Adm.
-Hector Ramirez Perez as Minister of Defense.
+Hector Ramirez Perez as minister of defense.
 "The army would never accept a navy officer in that job" Ret.
 Vice Adm.
 Mario Ivan Carratu later said.
 "It has always been that way."
-When he named Gen. Rafael Damina Bustillo to be head of the National Guard, Gen. Vásquez insisted angrily: "The officers who are with me ... will remain here."
+When he named General Rafael Damina Bustillo to be head of the National Guard, General Vásquez insisted angrily: "The officers who are with me ... will remain here."
 By midday Saturday, as The Washington Post later reported, "key military leaders were growing concerned" about many of Carmona's actions, unconstitutional and otherwise. "[I]n style and substance", the Post noted, "the new government quickly alienated civil groups and key elements of the armed forces, which are proud of a history of support for Venezuelan democracy."

 It was also reported that there was considerable competition within the coalition.
-"There were many more people with aspirations than space to accommodate them, and they all seemed ready to jump ship when they felt they were being excluded" said Janet Kelly, a Veneuelan political commentator.
+"There were many more people with aspirations than space to accommodate them, and they all seemed ready to jump ship when they felt they were being excluded" said Janet Kelly, a Venezuelan political commentator.
 Columnist Patricia Poleo of the Caracas newspaper El Nuevo Pais joined several government officials when she later suggested that during Carmona's tenure, Isaac Perez Recao, a member of a family that owned a controlling stake in a firm called Venoco, a subsidiary of which Carmona ran, had allegedly been a key financier of the coup and had been pulling strings behind the scenes.
 "He immediately surrounded himself with people who invoked fear in Venezuela" complained one official about Cormona.
 "Obviously, this coup was very poorly coordinated.
 It caught the democratic opposition by surprise."
 The Miami Herald reported that "moderate politicians complained that Carmona, a centrist businessman, had been 'hijacked' by rightists".